pergus/netbox-zabbix/docs/template_model.md

 # NetBox Zabbix Plugin - Template Documentation

+## Overview

 The Template in the NetBox Zabbix plugin represents Zabbix templates that can be applied to hosts for monitoring configuration.
-This document explains the Template's structure, fields, relationships, and usage.
+This document explains the Template's structure, fields, properties, methods, and usage.

-## Overview
+## Model Definition

 The Template model synchronizes with Zabbix templates and maintains relationships between templates in both NetBox and Zabbix systems.
 Templates in Zabbix define the monitoring configuration that can be applied to multiple hosts.